headhilly/kinkku/README.md

 ## Usage:

-1. **Clone Repository**: Clone this repository to your local machine using the following command:
+1. **Clone Repository**: Download or clone this repository to your local machine using the following command:

     ```bash
     git clone https://github.com/headhilly/kinkku.git
     ```

 2. **Navigate to Project Directory**: Open a terminal and navigate to the directory `/kinkku`.